Avoid This One Mistake in Constructing an RFP for a Customer Data Platform

 And better yet, it created a win-win result.

-From our end, while it forced us to write a bit of a lengthy response, we were grateful in knowing what the organization’s true objectives were, meaning we could illustrate our comprehensive approach towards creating successful outcomes.
+From our end, we were grateful in knowing what the organization’s true objectives were, meaning we could illustrate our comprehensive approach towards creating successful outcomes.

 Equally, the customer won because they learned which vendor could optimally fulfill their objectives.
 They didn’t have to thumb through fifty pages of feature-only responses and determine which features would ultimately propel or squash their objectives.
 Guess work = gone.